langlk/planning-fallacy-mobile/README.md

 * Ensure you have the [Expo App](https://expo.io/tools#client) on your phone.
 * Scan the QR code that appears on the command line using Expo.
 The project should load on your phone.

+## Specifications:

+* Allows user to sign up for a Planning Fallacy account or sign in to an existing account.
+* Directs user to Planning Fallacy site to connect their Google account.
+* Allows a user to view and check in to their events when they have linked their Google Calendar.

+## Known Bugs:

+* Users can check in to events more than once.

-## TODO:
+## Planned Functionality:
-  * Connect to Rails API to allow user to sign up, in, and out
-  * Add display of upcoming events
-  * Add checkin function

 * Integrate location services
 * Integrate Google Directions to get departure time recommendation
 * Add push notifications to let a user know when to leave

 ## Support and contact details